eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

-- Java generic types don't carry reified type arguments at runtime, so certain operations that depend upon reified generics (for example, some `is` tests) are rejected at compiletime, or unchecked at runtime.
+- Java generic types don't carry reified type arguments at runtime, so certain operations that depend upon reified generics (for example, some `is` tests) are rejected at compile time, or unchecked at runtime.

 ## There's more ...